 Did you know that you can go a step further from simply sending this notice…and actually file the notice with the county recording office?

 The benefit of filing the preliminary notice with the county recorder is that the county recorder will mail to the filing party (you) a notification if and when the property owner files a notice of completion or cessation.
-As discussed on the Construction Finance Journal, the filing of these documents can affect your Liening Window.
+As discussed on the Construction Payment Blog, the filing of these documents can affect your Liening Window.
 Receiving notification of its filing from teh county recorder, therefore, can be an enormous asset.

 While this is a great benefit, be weary of relying on the recorder completely.
 The law is clear that your lien period will not be extended if the recorder fails to make this mailing to you.